 An important role of the Company is to effectively manage the risks inherent in its business while supporting the performance and success of the Trust.
-The Company is committed to ensuring that it has a robust system of risk oversight, management and internal control that complies with ASX Principle 7.
+The Company is committed to ensuring that it has a robust system of risk oversight and management and internal controls in compliance with ASX Principle 7.